ids/cluster-builder/index.md

 [cluster-builder](https://github.com/ids/cluster-builder) can also deploy associated __Targetd Storage Appliance__ and __iSCSI Provisioners__ to provide backing persistent iSCSI block storage, and NFS shared file volume persistant storage for K8s clusters.

 > Hard to believe?
 It's true.  [cluster-builder](https://github.com/ids/cluster-builder) makes generic on-premise Kubernetes easy.
-It is a single infrastructure codebase that can automatically deploy all of the major container orchestration systems as production ready VMware VM clusters.
+It is a single infrastructure codebase that can automatically deploy K8s and/or DC/OS container orchestration systems as production ready VMware VM clusters.
 Not enough?
 It can also deploy the backing persistent volume technology to enable full stack containerized application deployment (_that means including the database_).

 [cluster-builder](https://github.com/ids/cluster-builder) utilizes _VMware_ and _Kubernetes_ as the on-premise datacenter components of a cost optimized _Hybrid Multi-Cloud strategy_.
 It's __fully open__, __forkable__ and __hackable__.